Mumbai: 10 leopard traps found in Film City

-These traps were found just 200 m from the spot where the carcass of a leopard was found on June 17
+10 active snare traps were discovered on Sunday by officials who were conducting tree census on behalf of BMC, just 200 m from the spot where the carcass of a leopard was found on June 17

 Poaching is on the rise, if the recent incidents are taken into consideration.
 After finding a decomposed body of a leopard (Poachers snare second leopard in three months), 10 active snare traps were discovered on Sunday by officials who were conducting tree census on behalf of Brihanmumbai Municipal Corporation’s ongoing survey.

 The tree census surveyors with the trap made of clutch wire

 The officials informed the forest department and a team of five officers arrived at the spot to dismantle the traps.
 The spot was in Film City premises, a mere 200 m away from the place where the decomposed body of a leopard was found.

 Volunteers dismantling the traps